Srishtigehlot21/contactform/README.md

 - Protect sensitive information such as database credentials by using environment variables.
 - Use SSL to encrypt data transmitted between the user's browser and your server.

-## Credits

-This project was created by [Sristi garge].
-Feel free to reach out to me at [your@email.com] for any questions or suggestions.